Ingleby Barwick: Sport

-Ingleby Barwick is home to a football club - Thornaby & Ingleby Barwick Football Club - known as 'TIBS' and is based at Thornaby Road.
+Ingleby Barwick is home to a football club – Thornaby & Ingleby Barwick Football Club – known as 'TIBS' and is based at Thornaby Road.
 It has a senior men's team playing in the North Riding Football League.
-They have junior sides for boys and girls running at all age groups.

-There are also 3G and 4G football pitches available at the two secondary schools - All Saints and Ingleby Manor - as well at Bannatyne's leisure complex.
+There are also 3G and 4G football pitches available at the two secondary schools – All Saints and Ingleby Manor – as well at Bannatyne's leisure complex.

-Ingleby Barwick Golf Course is a nine-hole venue with full facilities including an American Golf Shop - which is also home to a floodlight driving range which is the only double decker version in the North of England.
+Ingleby Barwick Golf Course is a nine-hole venue with full facilities including an American Golf shop – which is also home to a floodlight driving range which is the only double decker version in the North of England.

-Ingleby is home to a 25-metre swimming pool at the IB Leisure complex who put on numerous lessons and clubs.
+Ingleby is home to a 25-metre swimming pool at the IB Leisure complex.

-Angling is hugely popular on the banks of the River Tees that run through Ingleby Barwick and there are plenty of competitions on both sides.
-The North Bank is controlled by the Thornaby Angling Association and the South by the Lower Tees Angling Association.
+Angling takes place along the banks of the River Tees that run through Ingleby Barwick.
+The north bank is controlled by the Thornaby Angling Association and the south by the Lower Tees Angling Association.

 Transport

 Road

 Ingleby is accessible by three roads: Queen Elizabeth Way (north), Ingleby Way (east) and Barwick Way (south).
-The latter two lead to the A1044 due to the road switching from east-west to north-south in nearby Maltby.
+The latter two lead to the A1044 due to the road switching from east–west to north–south in nearby Maltby.
 Barwick Way leads to the road when it is under as Low Lane while Ingleby Way the road the road is under as Thornaby Road, the latter was formerly designated as the A1045.

 Due to its nature as a commuter town Ingleby Barwick has long faced traffic congestion at peak times.
 Speeding has also been a problem within the main roads in the town.
 On 15 July 2011, 9-year old Brandon Maggs died after being hit by a speeding car driven by a pizza delivery driver on Roundhill Avenue.
 This prompted residents to launch a campaign to reduce speeding on the main estate roads which lead to a number of traffic calming measures on main roads throughout the town.

-In 2016, due to the housing development of The Rings being built, Myton Way was upgraded to dual-carrigeway from the Tesco roundabout to Broom Hill, and the Sandgate roundabout was replaced with traffic signals.
+In 2016, due to the housing development of The Rings being built, Myton Way was upgraded to dual carriageway from the Tesco roundabout to Broom Hill, and the Sandgate roundabout was replaced with traffic signals.
 Ingleby Way was also dualled from the Tesco roundabout to Barwick Way roundabout.
 The works started on Monday 29 February 2016 and were completed on Thursday 22 December 2016, apart from some footpath work.

-Arriva North East operate buses in Ingleby Barwick with regular services, day & evening, to Stockton seven days a week & Middlesbrough and Yarm Monday to Saturday.Teesside International Airport with regular daily services to/from Aberdeen and Amsterdam, is about 8 miles away.
+Arriva North East operate buses in Ingleby Barwick with regular services, day & evening, to Stockton seven days a week & Middlesbrough and Yarm Monday to Saturday.
+Teesside International Airport with regular daily services to/from Aberdeen and Amsterdam, is about 8 miles away.